cstuartroe/teko/docs/Type-System.md

 ```

 This is because this version of `judgeName` passes a keyword argument to `criterion` with the
-key `name`, and `hasEventLength` doesn't have an argument called `name`.
+key `name`, and `hasEvenLength` doesn't have an argument called `name`.

 This implies something else about function subtyping - a function type with a named argument
 cannot be subtyped by another function type which has either a different or null name for the same
 argument!

 It is a syntactic constraint in Teko that all positional arguments must be passed prior to
 all keyword arguments.
-Consider a function type like
+Consider a hypothetical function type

 ```
 type TakesBoolAndStr = fn(b: bool, str): null